feistydog/FeistyDB/README.md

 General object storage is provided by classes implementing the `DatabaseSerializable` protocol.

-- `DatabaseSerializable ` is a type that can be serialized to and deserialized from a database.
+- `DatabaseSerializable ` is a type that can be serialized to and deserialized from a database column.

 ## Examples